l7mp/learning-go/99-labs/02-webapps/README.md

 > ✅ **Check**
 >
+> Run the below test to check whether you have successfully completed the task.
+If all goes well, you should see the output `PASS`.
+> ``` sh
+> go test ./... --tags=helloworld -v -count 1
+> PASS
+> ```
+> Make sure the web service is running locally (i.e., execute `go run main.go` before running the test): the test issues requests to the HTTP server and checks whether the response is as expected.

+We have also created an experimental test that starts the web service before executing the tests and stops it afterwards.
+At this point this test merely serves for us to understand how we can write totally self-contained tests; please execute it and tell us whether it worked out fine.

+> ✅ **Check (experimental)**
+>
 > Run the below test to make sure that you have successfully completed the first exercise.
 If all goes well, you should see the output `PASS`.
 > ``` sh
 > go test --tags=main -run TestHelloWorldLocal -count 1